information-sharing-networks/signalsd/app/internal/ui/README.md

            (Required for HttpOnly cookies)
 ```

-The standalone mode requires a reverse proxy so that the client sees a single domain/port (The refresh token authentication will  not work without it).
+The standalone mode requires a reverse proxy so that the client sees a single domain/port (The refresh token authentication will not work without it due to cross-origin cookie restrictions).

 ⚠️ If you run the UI in standalone mode in dev, the login will work but automatic token refresh will fail because the refresh token cookie cannot be sent cross-port.
 Users will be logged out after 30 minutes.